In a nutshell

 - As the body of climate change law is comparatively small, knowledge can be built up quite quickly.
 However, it is also important to have some technical knowledge, so science and engineering degrees can be particularly useful in this respect.

 - In terms of approach, being able to adapt to a client's style is important, as Todd Alexander of Norton Rose Fulbright explains: “Some clients like a harsh, direct and pushy person, while others prefer someone conciliatory and facilitating.
 It depends on the client and situation.”

 - One of the most rewarding aspects of the work is that it affects a large number of people, says Martella: “You have a role to play in solving some the world's most important problems.
 A lot of the industry focuses on making sure developing parts of the world provide people with reliable and affordable energy in as clean a form as possible.
 There is a social justice aspect to this.”

 - This strand of work often involves international deals and a lot of travel.
 Although that may sound glamorous, the reality is that extensive travel is exhausting, and you may need to get used to working while jet lagged.
 As is the nature of transactional work, schedules can be unpredictable and demanding, so Alexander tells us that it's important to have a passion for the area: “If you try to force yourself to go into this and you are not happy to make the sacrifices needed it won't be worth it.
 You have to find what the right balance is for you.”

 - In a drastic departure from the Obama administration’s Clean Power Plan, President Donald Trump made the controversial decision to withdraw from the Paris Agreement in June 2017.
-By December climate change had been removed from the NSS (national security strategy) list of global threats; the earliest the US could formally withdraw from the Paris Agreement on 4th November 2020 (the day after the 2020 presidential election for you keen-eyed readers).
+By December climate change had been removed from the NSS (national security strategy) list of global threats; the US will formally withdraw from the Paris Agreement on 4th November 2020 (the day after the 2020 presidential election for you keen-eyed readers).
 A glimmer of hope?
 There’d be nothing stopping a Democrat president from reversing the withdrawal entirely.